WINE AND FOOD TOURISM

 Food and wine package tours are widely available.
 Many connoisseurs prefer travelling in small groups, with pre-arranged transport and a well-informed guide to show them the pick of the available wine and food destinations.
 Package tours are generally ‘all inclusive’ with accommodation and local transport included in the cost of the tour.

-Other tourists travel independently, arranging their own cellar-door and restaurant visits.
+Other tourists travel independently, arranging their own cellar tours and restaurant visits.
 Tourism authorities are increasingly providing more services to attract independent tourists to food and wine destinations: the development and promotion of wine and food trails, the construction of regional wine interpretive and visitor centres, and the provision of signage systems in vineyard areas are just some of the services now available to visitors.

 Food tourism is closely linked with a sense of place, so while tourists may not select a destination because of its food, that region’s food can be a large part of the appeal and contribute in important ways to the tourist experience.
 In this way, food can become a part of the visitors’ overall impressions of a place and can help stimulate repeat visits and word-of-mouth promotion of that area.
 The repercussions of a positive food experience at a destination can also trickle into other areas, such as increasing interest in, and demand for, certain foods at home.
 If, for instance, a visitor to India enjoys the food, that enjoyment might lead to interest in Indian food at home and hence to a demand for Indian food ingredients or foods in local markets.